-A minimum 1/2 in. air clearance must be maintained at the back and sides of the fireplace assembly.
+A minimum 1 in. air clearance must be maintained at the back and sides of the fireplace assembly except at the nailing flange where the clearance is 1/2 in.

 Chimney sections at any level require a 2 in. minimum air space clearance between the framing and chimney section.